Wayne County, West Virginia

 Wayne County is the westernmost county in the U.S. state of West Virginia.
 As of the 2020 census, the population was 38,982.
 Its county seat is Wayne.
 The county was founded in 1842 and named for General "Mad" Anthony Wayne.

-Wayne County is part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area.
+Wayne County is part of the Huntington–Ashland, WV–KY–OH Metropolitan Statistical Area.

 History

 Wayne County, West Virginia was originally Wayne County, Virginia, which was created from part of Cabell County in 1842.
 The county was named for General "Mad" Anthony Wayne.

 Settlement

-There was no European settlers in the area that became Wayne County until after 1794, due to the constant threat of Indian attack.
+Due to the constant threat of Indian attack, there were no European settlers in the area that became Wayne County until after 1794.
 The area was made safe for European settlers in 1794 through the defeat of the Shawnee at the Battle of Fallen Timbers by General "Mad" Anthony Wayne.

 When the first permanent European settlers came to Wayne County around the year 1800, the area was part of Kanawha County.
 Most of the original pioneer settlers were self-sufficient farmers.
 They raised their own food, sheep for wool clothing, and made their buildings, furnishings and tools out of the surrounding forest.
 A few trading posts provided the manufactured goods the pioneers could not make for themselves.
 Later, grist mills at Wayne, Dickson, south of East Lynn and at Lavalette ground their corn into meal and their wheat into flour.

 On June 20, 1863, at the height of the Civil War, Wayne was one of fifty Virginia counties that were admitted to the Union as the state of West Virginia.
 Later that year, the counties were divided into civil townships, with the intention of encouraging local government.
 This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
 Wayne County was divided into five districts: Butler, Ceredo, Grant, Lincoln, and Union.
 A sixth district, Stonewall, was formed from part of Grant District in 1878.
 In the 1920s, Westmoreland was created as the county's seventh magisterial district.
 Grant District was discontinued between 1960 and 1970, followed by Lincoln in the 1980s.